TTWNO/lamegames.io/skel/README.md

 ## Step 1

-Remove the comments next to the text "NOTE: uncomment this to create a new game" in `lamegames/settings.py` Once logged in, this will allow you to see "Skeleton Game" as an option.

-## Step 2

 Before making any changes, try to understand the structure of `/skel/`.
 Here is what you need to know in simple terms; check out each individual file for more information on how each component works: